rswearin/ghostty-config/README.md

 ### Quick Terminal (macOS)

-* `⌘ + ` → for global quick terminal (requires Accessibility permission on macOS - grant macOS Accessibility when prompted or enable in Settings → Privacy & Security → Accessibility)
+* `⌘ + backtick` → for global quick terminal (requires Accessibility permission on macOS - grant macOS Accessibility when prompted or enable in Settings → Privacy & Security → Accessibility)